AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 ## FOV & Camera Tips

-- **Field of View (FOV):** For screenshots, I recommend zooming all the way in (first-person style) for the most cinematic effect.
-However, feel free to adjust FOV to your preference for gameplay or wider shots.
+- **Field of View (FOV):** When taking screenshots of people I personally switch my FOV all the way to the left (zoomed in), and when taking screenshots of landscapes I'll adjust the FOV slider until it suits my desired composition.
+Feel free to play around with this and find what works best for you.
 - **Camera Position:** Experiment with camera angles and zoom for the best composition.
-- **First-Person Camera:** Enable First-Person Camera in `Options` > `General Options` > `Camera` > `Enable First Person Camera` to allow yourself to zoom in and view the game in first person
+- **First-Person Camera:** Enable First-Person Camera in `Options` > `General Options` > `Camera` > `Enable First Person Camera` to allow yourself to zoom in and view the game in first person.
+For screenshots of subjects/people other than your own character, I recommend using first person camera for the most cinematic effect and greatest level of control.
-- **Adjust First Person Camera Height:** You can toggle the camera position in First-Person mode to make it align with your character's head in `Options` > `General Options` > `Camera` > `Adjust Camera to Character Height`
+- **Adjust First Person Camera Height:** You can toggle the camera position in First-Person mode to make it align with your character's head in `Options` > `General Options` > `Camera` > `Adjust Camera to Character Height`.
 - **Set a Toggle For Show/Hide UI:** If you plan on taking a lot of screenshots, I would recommend setting a keybind that is easy to use or remember in `Options` > `Control Options` > `User Interface` > `Show/Hide UI` so that way you can quickly toggle the UI on or off
+- **Adjust Camera Sliders:** Depending on the kind of screenshots or videos you plan on taking, you may want to adjust additional options in `Options` > `General Options` > `Camera` such as: `Rotation Speed` (for smoother panning), `Horizontal Position` (for compositions that aim for the Rule of Thirds or the Fibonacci Ratio), `Vertical Position Near` and `Vertical Position Far` (again, for compositions that aim for the Rule of Thirds or the fibonacci Ratio), `Zoom Sensitivity` (to adjust the increments your camera zooms in, for smoother zooming during videos or greater control of zoom in general for photos)

 ---

 ## Hardware Recommendations & Performance

+**Photo Mode Presets are optimized for:**
+- CPU: Intel Core i7-13700HX or AMD Ryzen 7 7735HS
+- GPU: NVIDIA GeForce RTX 4050 (6GB VRAM) or AMD Radeon RX 7600M
+- RAM: 16 GB DDR5
+- Storage: SSD
+- OS: Windows 10/11 64-bit
+- Performance Target: 1080p @ 40+ FPS with all effects enabled

+> **Note**
+> Photo Mode presets are not intended for regular gameplay, they're meant for taking high quality photos.
+Please use one of the Always On presets if you intend to use any during gameplay.

 **Always On - High Presets are optimized for:**
 - CPU: Intel Core i7-13700HX or AMD Ryzen 7 7735HS
 - GPU: NVIDIA GeForce RTX 4050 (6GB VRAM) or AMD Radeon RX 7600M
 - RAM: 16 GB DDR5
-- Storage: SSD with 10+ GB free
+- Storage: SSD
 - OS: Windows 10/11 64-bit
 - Performance Target: 1080p @ 60+ FPS with all effects enabled